Scientific Evidence that iPad Apps Work for Aphasia Therapy

 Did you know that using speech therapy apps on an iPad can help with recovery in aphasia?
 For the many people already using technology in therapy, this sounds obvious.
-But a new study now offers scientific evidence proving the positive results that can be achieved using apps by Tactus Therapy.
+But an independent study now offers scientific evidence proving the positive results that can be achieved using apps by Tactus Therapy.

 Therapy That Works